 In my work with couples, I first want to know what your agreements are regarding your relationship.
 I frequently experience couples reporting that the agreements in their relationship are implicit rather than explicit.
 What the relationship means, where the relationship is going, and what is and what is not okay in the relationship are often topics that are assumed rather than deliberately named and discussed.
-As such, I want to put forth a number of aspects relationships that I believe are necessary to be thoroughly understood prior to entering a legally committed relationship.
+As such, I want to put forth a number of aspects of relationships that I believe are necessary to be thoroughly understood prior to entering a legally committed relationship.
 Premarital counseling can help couples to fully explore and understand each other regarding these various aspects of relationships.
 Moreover, premarital counseling can help you and your partner learn how to have hard conversations from a place of confidence and security.

 What does Commitment Mean to each of Us?

 In my work as a couples counselor, I have seen several couples who struggle over what commitment means.
 Does commitment mean we are together forever or just the time being?
 Does it mean that we share everything or are there certain things that need to remain autonomous?
 Does it mean that we discuss all aspects of our lives or are there things that need to be kept private?
 Does it mean that there is the expectation that you will meet all of my needs or is it okay if other people meet some of them?
 Does commitment mean we are monogamous?

 All of these questions can result in stuck places in the relationship if they are not fully broached, unpacked, and understood prior to making a commitment.
 I can think of one couple in which one member assumed the other would meet all of their needs, only to feel devastated when they

 learned that their partner was having “intellectual discussions” with a friend rather than them.
 By discussing what expectations you have around your partner meeting which needs, couples can bypass these moments.

 What does the Dream of our Future look like?